Supremolink81/DoomSpeedrunRL/README.md

-## HeuristicsCatanAndML (WIP)
+## RLPlayground

-A project to train an agent to play Settlers of Catan using Reinforcement Learning.
+A place for me to toy around with implementing RL algorithms.